Kludex/mangum/docs/asgi-frameworks.md

 ### Limitations

 An application or framework may implement behaviour that is incompatible with the [limitations](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) of AWS Lambda, and there may be additional configuration required depending on a particular deployment circumstance.
-In some cases it is possible to work around these limitations, such as how Mangum implements WebSocket [backends](https://mangum.io/websockets/#backends) to persist connection details across instances, but these kinds of limitations should generally be dealt with outside of Mangum itself.
+In some cases it is possible to work around these limitations, but these kinds of limitations should generally be dealt with outside of Mangum itself.

 ## Frameworks

-The examples on this page attempt to demonstrate the most basic implementation of a particular framework (usually from official documentation) to highlight the interaction with Mangum.
+The examples on this page attempt to demonstrate a basic implementation of a particular framework (usually from official documentation) to highlight the interaction with Mangum.
 Specific deployment tooling, infrastructure, external dependencies, etc. are not taken into account.

 ### Starlette

 [Starlette](https://www.starlette.io/) is a lightweight ASGI framework/toolkit, which is ideal for building high performance asyncio services.

-Mangum uses it as a toolkit in tests and as an application framework in the [example](https://github.com/erm/mangum-example) project.
-It is developed by [Encode](https://github.com/encode), a wonderful community and collection of projects that is building the foundations of the Python async web ecosystem.
+Mangum uses it as a toolkit in tests.
+It is developed by [Encode](https://github.com/encode), a wonderful community and collection of projects that are forming the foundations of the Python async web ecosystem.

 Define an application: